 Letting friends know what you do and if they have anything free for you to have

 Things your kids grow out of, like clothes, toys, shoes

 When you upgrade to a new item, selling your old one

-Applying for free samples through the mail.
-Once you collect a large lot of things, you can sell them all together (if that is allowed per the product label on the item).
+Applying for freebies by mail.
+Once you collect a large lot of free samples, you can sell them all together (if that is allowed per the product label on the item).
 I used to make guest bathroom gift baskets with all that stuff and sell them and give them as gifts to save me money on presents!